What the world can learn from the currency crisis and Turkey's economic mistakes - ExBulletin

 About the Author:Desmond Lachman is a senior fellow at the American Enterprise Institute.
 He was previously Deputy Director of the Policy Development and Review Department of the International Monetary Fund and Chief Emerging Market Economics Strategist at Salomon Smith Barney.

-Rudi Dornbusch, the late MIT economist, said famous currency crises take much longer to occur than you might have thought possible.
+Rudi Dornbusch, the late MIT economist, said currency crises take a lot longer to happen than you might have thought possible.
 But when they do, they go faster than you might have thought possible.

 If there is one good thing that could come out of Turkey’s deepening currency crisis, it is that it could offer a number of valuable lessons to other emerging market economies on how not to lead. an exchange rate policy.
 Such lessons appear to be particularly timely now that the Federal Reserve is on the verge of policy tightening that could create a much more difficult global liquidity environment for emerging markets than they have experienced in recent memory.